-Putting a will in place is, without doubt, one of the most important provisions you can make for your family or partner for the future.
-People are slow to make proper provision because of the reluctance to deal with matters concerning death and succession.
-The advantages, however, of having a will are numerous and some of these are:
+Putting a Will in place is, without doubt, one of the most important provisions you can make for your family or partner for the future.
+People are slow to make wills because of natural reluctance to deal with matters concerning death and succession.
+The advantages, however, of having a Will are numerous and some of these are:

 - It provides peace of mind for you ensuring the transfer of property to your intended beneficiaries.